andrewhoyer/andrewhoyer/README.md

 ### Dev History

-I have been coding for three decades, learning BASIC on the Apple II and the Amiga in high school, moving to C++, SQL, and web development during my time at tech school, then to Linux, Perl, MySQL and other technologies across a number of jobs, and more recently WordPress, Python, and mobile apps using Objective-C.
+I have been coding for three decades, learning BASIC on the Apple II and the Amiga in high school, C++, SQL, and web development during my time at tech school, Linux, Perl, MySQL and other technologies across a number of jobs, and more recently WordPress, Python, and mobile apps using Objective-C as a freelancer.

 ### Current Skillset